Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: Results from stable (transient chaos) regime

 Our second testbed, depicted in SI Figure \ref{fig:stable_transient_chaos}, which we refer to as ``Stable (Transient Chaos),'' initially shows butterfly oscillatory behavior, before eventually converging to a fixed point.
 This regime is mathematically stable \citep{sparrow2012lorenz}, with parameters $\bm{\theta} = (\beta, \rho, \sigma) = (\frac{8}{3}, 23, 10)$ and initial condition $(X(0), Y(0), Z(0)) = (5, 5, 5)$.

-Mirroring the ``Chaotic (Butterfly)" testbed, for ``Stable (Transient Chaos),'' we generate 100 independent data sets.
+Mirroring the ``Chaotic (Butterfly)'' testbed, for ``Stable (Transient Chaos),'' we generate 100 independent data sets.
 The observation window is from $t \in [0, 8]$, and a total of 81 equally-spaced observations are generated within this interval for each data set, which gives $I_{\text{obs}}$, with $5\%$ additive Gaussian noise injected.
 For both PINN and MAGI, we use a shared discretization set of $I$ as $321$ evenly-spaced time steps in $t \in [0, 8]$ to evaluate the physics-based loss component (see Equation \eqref{eq:pinn}) and $W_I$ (see Equation \eqref{eq:WI}, respectively.

-In the Stable (Transient Chaos) regime, depicted in SI Figure \ref{fig:stable_transient_chaos}, we observe similar behaviors in MAGI and PINN as in the Chaotic (Butterfly) regime.
-The flat-line output of PINN remains evident across a wide range of \(\lambda\) values, as shown in SI Figure \ref{fig:stable_transient_chaos_traj_recons}, although it occurs less frequently compared to the chaotic regime.
-MAGI continues to perform consistently well across datasets and time periods.
+All PINN and MAGI implementation details are identical to those described in Section \ref{sec:lorenz-experimental-setup}.

+In the Stable (Transient Chaos) regime, as shown in SI Figure \ref{fig:stable_transient_chaos}, MAGI's inferred trajectories continue to closely hug the ground-truth trajectory, with low trial-to-trial variability.
+In contrast, even the best-performing PINNs' inferred trajectories appear noticeably ``fuzzier,'' with subtantially larger variability over trials.
+We also observe flat-line trajectory collapse for PINNs with smaller $\lambda$ values.
+In general, MAGI and PINN behaviors are very similar to those in in the Chaotic (Butterfly) regime.

 A closer analysis of trajectory RMSE, presented in the boxplots of SI Figure \ref{fig:stable_transient_chaos_traj_recons_metrics}, confirms this visual impression.
 MAGI achieves the smallest error, while PINN at \(\lambda = 10\) shows an error closer to MAGI.
-The outlier error metrics in the boxplot correspond to instances of underfitted flat-line outputs, but the majority of PINN at \(\lambda = 10\) results across 100 datasets now exhibit reasonable performance.
 The physics-emphasizing PINN variants with small \(\lambda\) continue to produce trivial flat-line predictions, which significantly contribute to the large errors observed in the boxplots.

 For parameter inference, SI Figure \ref{fig:stable_transient_chaos_param_inf_metrics} presents the boxplots of absolute errors for each model parameter.
-As expected, MAGI continues to demonstrate better accuracy in parameter estimation.
-However, the performance of PINN on \(\sigma\) and \(\rho\) has improved compared to the chaotic regime, likely due to enhanced accuracy in trajectory recovery under the stable regime.

-Although the flat-line behavior of PINN can be explained, the causes of the improved performance of PINN in the Stable (Transient Chaos) regime compared to the chaotic regime remain unclear, largely due to the well-known challenges in interpreting neural networks.
-This lack of interpretability leaves the underlying reasons for this behavior open to speculation.
+Results are very similar to those of the Chaotic (Butterfly) setting: MAGI outperforms or performs comparably to the strongest PINN variants on $\beta$ and $\rho$, but underperforms slightly on $\sigma$.